Driving License

 Road tolls

-The Netherlands has just two toll tunnels: the Westerscheldetunnel, which costs €5, and the Kiltunnel which costs €2.00 in cash or €1.45 by card.
+The Netherlands has just two toll tunnels: the Westerscheldetunnel, which costs €5, and the Kiltunnel, which costs €2.00 in cash or €1.45 by card.

 Private motor vehicle tax

+If you buy a vehicle in the Netherlands or import one from abroad, you must pay private motor vehicle and motorcycle tax, known as belastingen op personenauto’s en motorrijwielen (BPM).
 How much you will need to pay depends on a variety of factors.
 The Belastingdienst (Dutch Tax and Customs Administration) website provides information about specific rates for your type of vehicle.
+Once you have paid the BPM, the RDW will send you a vehicle registration card within five working days.

 Road tax